haoyung/haoyung.github.io/_posts/en/2023-11-01-Achieving High Extraction with Low Agitation.md

 language_reference: high_extraction_low_agitation
 ---

+***Disclaimer: All English content in this blog is AI-translated.
+Apologies for any quirks – blame the robots!***

 > Note: [The IG account of this blog](https://instagram.com/whycoffee.blog)<sup class="footnote-sup">[A]</sup> is now online!
 Future shorter reviews and insights articles will be posted on IG, and we warmly welcome everyone to follow us!

 <div class="footnote">